instructure/paul_bunyan/README.md

-# Logging
+# Paul Bunyan (formerly: Logging)

-Logging is a re-usable component with a globally accessible Logger, e.g.
+PaulBunyan is a re-usable component with a globally accessible Logger with extra support for handling logging in Rails.

 ```
+class Foo
-include Logging::Logger
+  include PaulBunyan

+  def bar
     logger.warn "blah"
+  end
+end
 ```

 Also included is a Railtie that overrides the default rails logger to always